Emamatcyber90/frederic-hemberger.de/src/privacy.md

 ### Hosting

-This website is hosted on Netlify (2325 3rd St #215, San Francisco, CA 94107, USA), [Privacy Policy](https://www.netlify.com/privacy/).
+This website is hosted on Netlify, Inc (2325 3rd Street, Suite 215, San Francisco, 94107 CA, USA), [Privacy Policy](https://www.netlify.com/privacy/).
+Access logs including the IP addresses of site visitors, are stored for less than 30 days.